-David Goodwin brings over 25 years of experience in the telecommunications industry to his lead role as managing partner at ATC.
-He oversees all aspects of the business, bringing unmatched integrity, service and attention to detail into every client and carrier relationship.
-His commitment to excellence has earned the firm honors for ethical business practices, rapid growth and outstanding customer service.
+David Goodwin brings over 30 years of experience in the telecommunications and IT industry to his role as managing partner and co-founder at ATC.
+He oversees all aspects of the business, bringing unmatched integrity, service, and attention to detail into every client and provider relationship.
+His commitment to excellence has earned the firm honors for ethical business practices, rapid growth, and outstanding customer service.

-Goodwin’s leadership extends from mentoring and setting the bar for client value creation at ATC into the telecom industry.
-He was chosen among a select group of industry channel executives to serve on the inaugural PHONE+ (now Channel Partners) Advisory Board and was instrumental in a collaborative effort to formalize TCA’s Code of Ethics for agents in the telecom industry.
+In addition to driving results for ATC clients, Goodwin is committed to contributing to the IT industry, giving back to the community and mentoring on many levels.
+He was chosen among a select group of industry executives to serve on the inaugural PHONE+ Advisory Board and was instrumental in a collaborative effort to formalize TCA’s Code of Ethics for agents in the telecom industry.

-Leveraging his expertise and strong industry relationships, Goodwin drives client results with respect to the total cost of ownership (TCO) and return on investment (ROI) in four main areas: VoIP phone systems, voice and data networks, structured cabling, and cloud technology.
-His success supports the firm’s exceptionally high client retention rate.
+Leveraging his expertise and strong industry relationships, Goodwin drives client results with respect to the total cost of ownership (TCO) and return on investment (ROI) in four main areas: UCaaS and CCaaS, data networks, cloud technology and cyber security.
+His success supports the firm’s exceptionally high client-retention rate.

 Prior to co-founding ATC, Goodwin gained significant experience and established lasting relationships with service providers during his decade-long tenure at Cable & Wireless.
-Consistently finishing in the top three in annual new sales (among over 300 national reps), he maintained the largest customer revenue base in the general business division.
-He was distinguished by his ability to grow and service his book of business.
-Goodwin also guided a regional team of 12 representatives as a district sales manager.
+Consistently finishing in the top three in annual new sales (among over 300 national reps), he successfully maintained the largest customer base in the general business division.
+He was distinguished by his ability to professionally service his book of business.

 Before joining Cable & Wireless, Goodwin was a pitcher in the Chicago Cubs organization.
-He holds a bachelor’s degree in business management from Xavier University in Cincinnati, Ohio, where he earned various academic/athletic awards/scholarships and is an active alumnus.
+He holds a bachelor’s degree in business management from Xavier University in Cincinnati, OH, where he earned various academic and athletic awards and scholarships and is an active alumnus.

 On a local level, Goodwin is an involved member of the Cincinnati USA Regional Chamber and its CEO Roundtable program.
-He is a frequent contributor in local newspapers/publications on a host of telecom-related topics.
+He is a frequent contributor in local newspapers and publications on a host of telecom- and IT-related topics.
 He also served a three-year term on the Heritage Club Board of Trustees and coached several years of select baseball in the Greater Cincinnati area.
-He is married, has three children and resides in Mason, Ohio.
+He is married, has three children, and resides in Mason, OH.